19 June 2020

 SEO for Pharma: Why it is important and how to do it

-Nowadays, it is more important than ever for companies to have an online presence to build brand awareness, trust, improve reputation, provide valuable information and to drive sales and enquiries.
+It is more important than ever for companies to have an online and digital presence to build brand awareness, trust, improve reputation, provide valuable information and to drive sales and enquiries.
 However, to reap these benefits, a company must visible in the results for common search terms.

 Why SEO is important for Pharma

 Having a good online presence is particularly important for Pharmaceutical companies due to Health Care Professionals (HCPs) increasing use of search engines as a source of information.
-Google conducted some research in 2012, with the following key findings:
+Google conducted research, with the following key findings:

 - Physicians spend twice as much time using online resources compared to print